Bloom (Beach House album)

-Musically, Bloom has been described by critics as a dream pop record, with the duo further leaning away from their initial lo-fi music style found on their earlier studio albums, continuing to add live drums to their song arrangements and supplementing their drum machine rhythms.
-Various critics also noted a few shoegaze and new wave influences within several tracks on the album, while the band stated that material within the album has a darker sound than Teen Dream and themes revolving around heartbreak, longing, death and lost love.
-The album was met with praise among contemporary music critics upon release, many whom complimented its instrumental arrangements, with some additionally considering it the duo's best album; it was named as one of the best albums of 2012 by several publications, including Consequence, Obscure Sound, Pitchfork, PopMatters and Under the Radar.
+Musically, Bloom has been described by critics as a dream pop record, seeing the duo leaning away from their initial lo-fi and ambient music style found on their earlier studio albums, continuing to add live drums to their song arrangements and supplementing their drum machine rhythms.
+Several critics also noted a few shoegaze, indie pop and new wave influences within several tracks on the album, with the duo adding that material within the album has a darker sound than Teen Dream, with personal themes revolving around heartbreak, longing, death and lost love.
+The album was met with wide appraisal from contemporary music critics upon release, many whom complimented its instrumental arrangements, with some additionally considering it the duo's best album to date.
+It was named as one of the best albums of 2012 by several publications, including Consequence, Obscure Sound, Pitchfork, PopMatters and Under the Radar.

-Initially, Bloom would be distributed at various Starbucks stores, with the duo declining the deal.
-It was mainly supported by its two singles, "Myth" and "Lazuli", the former which was certified gold by the Recording Industry Association of America (RIAA) in 2023, and received critical acclaim upon their respective releases.
-It was also supported with a set of music videos, a supporting summer tour and an international fall tour, marketed as the Frightened Eyes Tour, and Forever Still, a short film featuring live performances of songs from the album, which was released in 2013.
-The album debuted at number seven on the US Billboard 200, selling 41,000 copies in its first week, earning the duo their highest-charting album on the chart; it also charted within the top 20 in six other countries.
+To promote Bloom, Beach House released its main singles "Myth" and "Lazuli", both which received critical acclaim upon their respective releases.
+It was also supported with a set of music videos, a supporting summer tour and an international fall tour, the latter being marketed as the Frightened Eyes Tour, and Forever Still, a short film featuring live performances of songs from the album, which was released in 2013.
+The duo initially rejected a deal to distribute the album at Starbucks stores months before and the album was leaked in February 2012.
+The album debuted at number seven on the US Billboard 200, selling 41,000 copies in its first week, earning the duo their highest-charting album and first top 10 entry on the chart; it also charted within the top 20 in six other countries.